wkumari/draft-vandergaast-edns-client-subnet/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on June 17, 2016.
+   This Internet-Draft will expire on July 16, 2015.

 Copyright Notice